MarcusNeufeldt/copy-me-quick/README.md

 *   **🔄 Advanced Features:**
     *   **Backup & Restore:** Save and load multiple project states to quickly switch between different analysis scenarios.
     *   **Export/Import:** Share your project configurations as JSON files for collaboration or reproducibility.
+    *   **GitHub Integration:** Connect to your GitHub account to browse and select files directly from your repositories.
+    *   **Line Count Display:** See the number of lines in each file to help prioritize which files to include.
+    *   **AI-Powered File Suggestion:** Use AI to suggest which files are most relevant for your context.

+## 🆕 Recent Updates

+*   **🔗 GitHub Integration:**
+    *   **OAuth Authentication:** Securely connect to your GitHub account.
+    *   **Repository Browser:** Browse your repositories and their branches.
+    *   **Smart File Fetching:** View and select files directly from your GitHub repositories.
+    *   **Line Count Analytics:** Displays line counts for each file to help you prioritize.
+    *   **Batch Content Loading:** Efficiently fetch file contents with progress indicators.

+*   **💪 User Experience Improvements:**
+    *   **Persistent Tree Expansion:** Tree structure maintains its expanded state when selecting files.
+    *   **Improved File Filtering:** Better performance when searching through large codebases.
+    *   **Enhanced File Selection:** Select all files, visible files, or use AI to suggest important files.
+    *   **Visual Indicators:** Files with high line counts are highlighted to identify potential token-heavy files.

 ## 🛠️ Technical Stack